AzamatMedetbekov/smart-office/README.md

 )
 ```

-📌 SAHI is used after model training to improve detection of small/overlapping objects.
+*SAHI is used after model training to improve detection of small/overlapping objects.*

 ---

-## 🖼️ Screenshots
+## Screenshots

 | Upload | Detection | SAHI |
 | ------ | --------- | ---- |